Skip to content

 robot.running is true only while:

-• the matching callback is active; and
+• the matching callback is active

 • that phase has not ended.